-Zengin-Net ensures efficiency with regard to each year's income and expenditures budget and system expenses by reviewing and deliberating these by the board of directors as well as the Corporate Planning Working Group and Corporate Planned Committee, which are comprised of representative from banks that bear these costs.
+Zengin-Net ensures efficiency with regard to each year's income and expenditures budget and the expenses of the Zengin System and ZEDI by having them reviewed and deliberated on by the board of directors as well as the Corporate Planning Working Group and Corporate Planned Committee, which are comprised of representatives from banks that bear these costs.

-As a mechanism for assessing effectiveness, reports are made once every three months to the board of directors as well as the Domestic Funds Transfer Working Group and Operations and Systems Working Group, both comprising representatives of Participating Banks.
-Reports on the operating status of the Zengin System that include transaction volume and the status of interruptions are made to the board of directors as well as the Domestic Funds Transfer Working Group and Operations and Systems Working Group, both comprising representatives of Participating Banks.
+Moreover, as the framework to evaluate effectiveness, reports are made to the board of directors as well as the Domestic Funds Transfer Working Group and Operations and Systems Working Group, both comprising representatives of Participating Banks once every three months.
+Reports on the operating status of the Zengin System and ZEDI that include transaction volume and the status of interruptions are made to the board of directors as well as the Domestic Funds Transfer Working Group and Operations and Systems Working Group, both comprising representatives of Participating Banks.